Microdot: History

 In 1870 during the Franco-Prussian War, Paris was under siege and messages were sent by carrier pigeon.
 Parisian photographer René Dagron used microfilm to permit each pigeon to carry a high volume of messages, as pigeons can carry little weight.

-Improvement in technology since then has made even more miniaturization possible.
+Improvement in technology since then has made even smaller miniaturization possible.

-At the International Congress of Photography in Paris in 1925 Emanuel Goldberg presented a method of producing extreme reduction microdots using a two-stage process.
+At the 1925 International Congress of Photography in Paris, Emanuel Goldberg presented a method of producing extreme reduction microdots using a two-stage process.
 First, an initial reduced negative was made, then the image of the negative was projected from the eyepiece of a modified microscope onto a collodium emulsion where the microscope specimen slide would be.
-The reduction was such that a page of text would be legibly reproduced in a surface of 0.01 mm2.
+The reduction was such that a page of text would be legibly reproduced in an area of 0.01 mm2.
 This density is comparable to the entire text of the Bible fifty times over in one square inch.
 Goldberg's "Mikrat" (microdot) was prominently reported at the time in English, French and German publications.

-A technique comparable to modern microdots for steganographic purposes was first used in Germany between World War I and World War II.
+A technique comparable to modern microdots for steganographic purposes was first used in Germany during the Interwar period.
 It was also later used by many countries to pass messages through insecure postal channels.
 Later microdot techniques used film with aniline dye, rather than silver halide layers, as this was even harder for counter-espionage agents to find.

 A popular article on espionage by J. Edgar Hoover in the Reader's Digest in 1946 attributed invention of microdots to "the famous Professor Zapp at the Technical University Dresden".
-However, there never was a Professor Zapp at that university and microdot historian William White has denounced Hoover's article as a "concoction of semitruths and overt disinformation".

-Nevertheless, this article was reprinted, translated, and widely and uncritically cited in the literature on espionage.
-Hoover's Zapp has been wrongly identified with Walter Zapp, inventor of the Minox camera, which was used by spies but did not make microdots.
-Hoover appears to have conflated Emanuel Goldberg, who was a professor in Dresden, with Kurt Zapp who, late in the Second World War, was in Dresden and taught spies how to make microdots.
-A World War II spy kit for microdot production was sometimes called a Zapp outfit.
+This article was reprinted, translated, and widely and uncritically cited in the literature on espionage.
+There never was a Professor Zapp at that university; Hoover's Zapp has been wrongly identified with Walter Zapp, inventor of the Minox camera, which was used by spies but did not make microdots.
+Hoover appears to have conflated Emanuel Goldberg, who was a professor in Dresden, with Kurt Zapp who, late in World War II, was in Dresden and taught spies how to make microdots.

-In Germany after the Berlin Wall was erected, special cameras were used to generate microdots which were then attached to letters and sent through the regular mail.
-These microdots often went unnoticed by inspectors, and information could be read by the intended recipient using a microscope.